Last week, I highlighted his wife, Louisa.

 James Iles [Eyles] was the son of Richard Iles and Patience Blandford.
 His parents took him to the Brimpsfield Parish Church to be baptized 14 September 1823.
 He was the eldest child of fourteen known children of the couple.
 His mother had three other children before her marriage to Richard.

-I haven't found him yet in the 1841 census.
-He was not with the family.
+In the 1841 census he was not with the family.
+There is a James Iles in Birdlip (part of Brimpsfield parish) listed in the household of William Newman.
 In 1851, although married 10 July 1845 to Louisa Belcher, he is not enumerated with her and the children.
 On the night before census taking, James was in the household of John Lees, working as an agricultural labourer.
 John Lees must have been a more prominent farmer in Sevenhampton as it mentions that the farm was 560 Acres and he employed 10 labourers.
 The enumerator for this area seemed to give more details about a person's employment than is usually found in census records.

 James died 19 June 1907.
 Louisa had predeceased him.
-On James' death registration, it shows that he died at the Union Workhouse at 6 Pittville Terrace, Cheltenham.
+On James' death registration, it shows that he died at the Union Workhouse in Cheltenham.
+His address was indicated as "of 6 Pittville Terrace".
 It gives his occupation as shepherd.

 © 2014 Janet Iles